 However, there are other barking behaviours aren't so straightforward and may require a little work, as follows:

-If you have a dog or puppy that's constantly barking, for example when visitors arrive, when or when he sees another dog or a stranger, it may be that your dog was not socialized enough and should be exposed to as many different objects and situations as you possibly can - and the sooner the better.
+If your dog barks when excessive when visitors arrive or when he sees another dog or a stranger, it may be that your dog wasn't socialized enough and should be exposed to as many different objects and situations as you possibly can.
+The sooner the better.

 Depending on how old your dog is will depend on how effective socialisation can be.
 If he's still a puppy, socialization will help more however, if your dog is older, he may need help from a